Frequently Asked Questions

 Many of our “unreasonable” emotions source from deep scars left over from current or past life trauma, generational miasmas, entity attachments, and other unseen phenomena that can neither be suppressed without consequences, nor can they be dealt with simply through talk therapy.
 True healing requires a deeper shift in consciousness that can only take place when these emotions are surfaced, transmuted, and released.

-This is precisely the kind of alchemical shift that can be facilitated by a spiritual healing practitioner.
+This is precisely the kind of alchemical shift that can be facilitated by a shamanic healing practitioner.

 After numerous break ups and disappointments, I feel a lot of anxiety and fear when I meet someone new.
 I just can’t seem to relax, and I often find myself missing my ex(es).
 I think I am still hurting from past experiences and I self-sabotage a lot.
 On top of that, I feel really lonely and incomplete, and badly want to meet someone!
 Is this something you can help me with?